2012 2015 2022 Illustrated Update

 Kevan had accumulated so many stories, that he decided to turn to writing them up.
 Needing to hone his skills he joined one writers’ group and started another.
-This has been running for seven years.
+This has been running since 2011.

 He wrote Apple? working title, A Lethal Weapon Too, in response to the Weapons of Mass Destruction debate, child soldiers in Africa, and rape as a weapon of war.
 It’s a good idea but needs re-editing.

-This was followed by ‘Barred?’ a crime thriller set in a youth project, in 2011 – the year the big axes started to fall on Local Government Youth Services.
+This was followed by ‘Barred?’ published by Lime Press, a crime thriller set in a youth project, in 2011 – the year the big axes started to fall on Local Government Youth Services.
 As Leo sees his funding going for with real people to keep Young People safe being diverted the administration of the Disclosure and Barring Scheme, he wonders quite who is safeguarding young people and should some of them be barred.